 Executive directors and senior management participate in a performance bonus scheme which is linked to their base salary.
 No portion of any participants' bonus is guaranteed.
-Bonus payments are based on Group

-Annual cash-based performance bonus for executive directors and senior management performance relative to board-approved budgeted targets.
+Bonus payments are based on Group performance relative to board-approved budgeted targets.
 The performance of the executive directors and senior management is evaluated against all or some of the following financial and operating targets: